 Session: S113

-Theme: Identifying the root cause of SAKI malfunction + Building a 300 Yen Real Estate Service MVP in one go
+Theme: Identifying the root cause of SAKI’s failure + Building MVP for 300 Yen Real Estate Service in one go

-SAKI’s engagement auto-run (automatic replies) was failing on all posts.
+SAKI’s engagement auto-run (automatic replies) was failing for all posts.
 Initially, I suspected a token refresh issue and made three fixes:

-The `connected_accounts` query was searching by `shop_id`, but it should have been searching by `persona_id` because SAKI targets accounts from different shops.
+The `connected_accounts` query was searching by `shop_id`, but SAKI should have been searching by `persona_id` as it targets accounts from different shops.

-The `client_id` was missing from the Vercel refresh body.
+The `client_id` was missing from Vercel’s refresh body.

-A proactive token refresh with a 90-minute threshold was added at the beginning of the auto-run.
+A proactive token refresh with a 90-minute threshold was added at the beginning of `auto-run`.

-Up to this point, I was operating under the hypothesis that tokens were the cause.
-However, digging into the incident logs from 22:15 revealed the true cause was a 403 `REPLY_RESTRICTED` error.
-This meant tokens were irrelevant, and all of the target tweets had reply restrictions enabled.
+Up to this point, I was operating under the hypothesis that “tokens were the cause.”
+However, delving into the failure logs from 22:15 revealed the true cause was a 403 `REPLY_RESTRICTED`.
+This meant the tokens were irrelevant; all of the target tweets had reply restrictions enabled.

-All 4 daily attempts on the 4th failed, resulting in a 100% failure rate.
-While the token fixes weren’t entirely in vain (they serve as future insurance), they didn’t actually solve the problem.
+All 4 daily attempts failed, resulting in a 100% failure rate.
+While the token fixes weren’t entirely in vain (they serve as future insurance), they didn’t solve the actual problem.

-Ultimately, I temporarily paused the auto-run along with Cloud Scheduler to stop wasting API call costs.
+Ultimately, `auto-run` was temporarily paused along with Cloud Scheduler to stop the waste of API call costs.

-2. Built the 300 Yen Real Estate Service MVP in one session
+2. Built MVP for 300 Yen Real Estate Service in One Session

-After resolving the SAKI issue in the first half of the session, I began implementing the 300 Yen service with the remaining time.
-Based on Specification Document v3 (design maximizing existing infrastructure), I deployed three agents in parallel.
+After addressing the SAKI issue in the first half, I started implementing the 300 Yen service with the remaining time.
+Based on Specification v3 (design maximizing existing infrastructure), I deployed three agents in parallel.

 Agent A: Sign-up Page